128technology/docs/docs/about_supported_platforms.md

 ## Support for SSR on Compatible Platforms

-Juniper will support the SSR Networking Platform software running on compatible third party platforms per the [product support policy](about_support_policy.md).
-Juniper will assist customers in problem analysis to determine whether or not the technical issue is related to the third-party platform or software.
-This includes platforms which are Certified Plus, Certified, Qualified, and Compatible.
-In order to isolate the issue, Juniper reserves the right to request that the third-party hardware or software be altered or removed.
-Juniper does not maintain the ability to test or reproduce issues found when running on compatible platforms, and reserves to right to request testing be done within a customer environment.
+Juniper supports the SSR Networking Platform software running on SKUs listed under the Certified Portfolio per the [product support policy](about_support_policy.md).
+Juniper will assist customers in problem analysis to determine whether or not the technical issue is related to the third-party platform or Juiper software.
+This only includes platforms which have been Certified by Juniper.
+In order to isolate the issue, Juniper reserves the right to request that the third-party hardware be altered or removed.
 If the root cause is believed to originate from a third-party vendor's product, the customer is required to open a support request with the third-party vendor's support organization independent of Juniper.

 ## Support for SSR on Incompatible Platforms

-Juniper provides no support, and commitments to functionality, stability, or performance of the SSR Networking Platform software on incompatible platforms.
+Juniper provides no support, or commitments to functionality, stability, or performance of the SSR Networking Platform software on incompatible platforms.